This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

-Last updated on January 4th, 2024 at 12:02 pm
+Last updated on September 11th, 2025 at 12:46 pm

 If you’re wondering where to stay in Prague, one of our most beloved cities on earth, this guide to the best areas to stay in Prague is here to answer all your questions.

 Starting with the fundamental one.
 Which is the best area to stay in Prague?
 Well, many have a claim.
 But with such a breadth of personality, it’s a chance to discover a district that speaks right to your heart.
-Therefore, don’t waste any time.
-Proceed to read our guide on the best areas to stay in Prague.

 Understanding Prague’s Districts

 Prague is divided into ten municipal districts.
 This is why you’ll see Praha 1, Praha 2 etc displayed on the city’s street signs, alongside the area’s name.
 When shown on a map, these districts of Prague make for a beautiful kaleidoscopic look at the city.
-Each has its own distinct taste and a touch of the remarkable town planning that has occurred over the last 500 years.

-However, the ten best places to stay in Prague we explore below don’t correspond to the city’s ten municipal districts.
 We thought it would be more efficient to use the name of the neighbourhood in question rather than the number attributed to the area because names are easier to remember when trying to tell the best areas to stay in Prague apart.

 Our Favourite Hotel in Prague

 Before we go into detail about the best areas to stay in Prague, here’s our recommendation for the best hotel in Prague.
 As you may already know, we’ve been to Prague several times – and we plan to keep going back.
-Throughout the years, we’ve stayed at various hotels and B&Bs but there’s one that has a special place in our hearts: The Mozart Hotel Prague.

-Housed in a Baroque palace, The Mozart Hotel is not only one of the finest luxury hotels in Prague but a part of Prague’s living history.
+Housed in a Baroque palace, the Mozart Hotel is not only one of the finest luxury hotels in Prague but a part of Prague’s living history.
 As such, a stay at this historic 5-star hotel is one of the best things to do in Prague in its own right.

 Back in the 18th century, the residents of the palace were avid art and music lovers.
 Their list of famous guests included names such as Wolfgang Amadeus Mozart and Giacomo Casanova.

-Sleeping within the same walls as eminent personalities of the past doesn’t happen every day.
-This is why we love The Mozart Hotel Prague so much.
 But also for its elegantly decorated rooms that have an aura of times gone by.
 Some of them boast spectacular views of Prague Castle and the Vltava River.

-10 Best Areas To Stay in Prague
+9 Best Areas To Stay in Prague With Hotel Recommendations

 1. Old Town (Staré Město) & Josefov (Jewish Quarter)